ludovicocelli/LUDOVICO-CELLI-MDEF25-26/docs/living-with-your-own-ideas.md

 *To become a medium for pollinators*

 In deciding my prosthesis following the statement "to become something else", I asked myself how we as human species can collaborate to live in symbiosis with other species, trying to achieve a perfect balance where we give to other species just as much as we take from them.
-I immediately thought about the pollinators, their crucial importance for our ecosystem and the fact that they're being endangered by the humans' activities.
+I immediately thought about the pollinators, their crucial importance for our ecosystem and the fact that they're being endangered by the humans' activities, specially in the city.
 Thus I decided to design a head prothesis that would be able to host pollinators' favourite plants like lavander, rosemary, calendula and so on.
-By wearing this prosthesis, humans themselves would be a space for pollinators to thrive, gently serving them as much as they serve us.
+By wearing this prosthesis, humans themselves would become a space for pollinators to thrive, gently serving them as much as they serve us.